argonne-lcf/ThetaGPU-Docs/doc_staging/system_overview_and_node_information.md

 ## Login Nodes

 The [Theta login nodes](https://www.alcf.anl.gov/support-center/theta/theta-thetagpu-overview) will be the intended method to access ThetaGPU.

-At first, Cobalt jobs cannot be submitted from the theta login nodes to run on the GPU nodes; until that is supported, users will need to login to the ThetaGPU service nodes (`thetagpusn1` or `thetagpusn2`) from the Theta login nodes, and from there Cobalt jobs can be submitted to run on the GPU nodes.
+At first, Cobalt jobs cannot be submitted from the theta login nodes to run on the GPU nodes; until that is supported, users will need to login to the ThetaGPU service nodes (`thetagpusn1` or `thetagpusn2`) from the Theta login nodes, from there, Cobalt jobs can be submitted to run on the GPU nodes.

 **Table 1: Theta Machine Overview**

 | ThetaGPU Machine Specs    |                   |
 |---------------------------|-------------------|
 | Architecture              | NVIDIA DGX A100   |